ministryofjustice/hmpps-integration-api/docs/high-availability.md

 ## Deployment health checks

-Healthchecks are run by Kubernetes to assess the health of each node.
+Health checks are run by Kubernetes to assess the health of each node.
 If a node fails 3 times in a row, it is declared unhealthy and a new one put in to take its place.
 Kubernetes with auto heal and prevent any corrupt nodes from replacing existing healthy ones.

 ## Heartbeat